-The participants' search queries and all available text in the model elements are homogenized through Natural Language 284 Processing (NLP) techniques, a frequent and beneficial practice [28], through state-of-the-art NLP techniques.
-Firstly, 285 286 the text is tokenized (i.e., divided into words) using mainly a white space tokenizer.
-For some of the sources (i.e., those 287 that use CamelCase naming), more complex tokenizers need to be applied.
-Secondly, a Parts-of-Speech (POS) tagging 288 technique is used to analyze the words grammatically, inferring the role of each word in the text.
-Thanks to POS 289 tagging, words are tagged in categories, and those that do not provide semantic information (such as prepositions) can 290 291 be removed.
-Then, stemming techniques unify the language by reducing the words to their roots (for instance, plurals 292 are turned into singulars, such as circuits to circuit), thus enabling the grouping of different words that refer to similar 293 concepts.
-Finally, the Domain Term Extraction and Stopwords Removal techniques are applied to automatically filter 294 terms in or out of the queries.
-Towards this last step, software engineers provide two separate lists of terms: one list of 295 both single-word and multiple-word terms that belong to the domain and that must be kept for analysis, and a list of 296 297 irrelevant words that have no analysis value whatsoever.
+The participants' search queries and all available text in the model elements are homogenized through Natural Language Processing (NLP) techniques since it is often regarded as beneficial and a frequent practice [36].
+This homogenization is performed in the following steps using state-of-theart NLP techniques.
+1) The text is tokenized (i.e., divided into words).
+As a result, the text is divided using a white space since it is a tokenizer that can usually be applied.
+More complex tokenizers, such as CamelCase naming, need to be applied for some sources.
+2) The Parts-of-Speech (POS) tagging technique analyzes the words grammatically and infers the role of each word in the text provided.
+As a result, each word is tagged in a category and some categories that do not provide relevant information (e.g., prepositions) can be removed.
+3) Stemming techniques unify the language that is used in the text by reducing each word to its root.
+This serves to group together different words that refer to similar concepts.
+For instance, plurals are turned into singulars (circuits to circuit).
+4) The Domain Term Extraction and Stopword Removal techniques are applied to automatically filter kind of terms in or out of the queries.
+To apply this, software engineers provide two separate lists of terms: one list of both single-word and multiple-word terms that belong to the domain and that must be kept for analysis, and a list of irrelevant words that have no analysis value.

-As an example, the following feature description of the industrial partner The breaker changes to another converter in case of failure in the HVAC converter" is homogenized into the following terms: breaker, convert, failur, hvac, convert, chang.
+For example, the following feature description of the industrial partner "The breaker changes to another converter in case of failure in the HVAC converter" is homogenized into the following terms: breaker, convert, failur, hvac, convert, chang.